pwiszenko/Athens2048/doc/DPimpl.md

 # Design pattern implementation <a id="DP"></a>

-This game uses Singleton, Strategy, Observator and Command patterns.
+This game uses Singleton, Strategy, Observator, Command and MVC patterns.

 *Decoration pattern* wasn't used, because it would have no use for our game.
 The most obvious added functionalities of 2048 are:
 - possibility to change grid's size